WayScience/cellpainting_predicts_cardiac_fibrosis/README.md

 # Cell Painting predicts cardiac fibrosis

-In this repository, we generate pipelines to perform image analysis, image-based profiling, and training machine learning model to predict cardiac fibrosis phenotype using non-failing and failing single cell morphological profiles.
+In this repository, we perform image analysis, image-based profiling, and machine learning to predict failing and non-failing cardiac fibroblasts.

 ## Goals